 With a gorgeous coastline, an abundance of fresh seafood, and plenty of budget accommodations, Puerto Lopez is a dream destination for backpackers, adventure-seekers, and beach enthusiasts.
 Sitting halfway along Ecuador’s Ruta del Sol, or Sun Route, this modest seaside town offers easy access to great beaches, delicious cuisine, and even a nearby island known as the “Little Galapagos.”
 And the best part?
 Most of the rest of the world doesn’t seem to have realized that it exists.

 One of the most often-overlooked regions in this often-overlooked country is the southwestern coast.
 There, you’ll find the Ruta del Sol winding along the ocean and through dusty seaside towns.
-It was along the Ruta del Sol that I backpacked for the very first time in 2008, and it was Puerto Lopez that stuck in my heart and beckoned me back two years later when I returned to Ecuador.
+It was along the Ruta del Sol that I backpacked for the very first time in 2008, and it was Puerto Lopez that stuck in my heart and beckoned me back when I returned to Ecuador two years later.
 Today, I want to share some of my favorite things about Puerto Lopez, along with completely up-to-date information for planning your own visit.

 This Article at a Glance